alkacon/alkacon-oamp/com.alkacon.opencms.comments/readme.txt

 * Bug fixed
 - General comment

+1.0.3 - Nov, 2010
+-  Captcha presets used from formgenerator module

 1.0.2 - February 19th, 2009
 * Fixed issue with the not opening comments box
 * Implemented security enhancements